rohankumardubey/components/PATCH_RELEASE_NOTE.md

 This patch contains the following fixes:

-- TDI-45852 HDFS dataset headers are not displayed though Set header is enabled
+- TPS-4774 [7.3.1]HDFS dataset headers are not displayed though Set header is enabled(TDI-45852)

 ## Prerequisites